Type of Journey

 Known For: Ancient temples and natural hot spring

-Rajgir is famous for its association with various dynasties, monks, and Kings.
-During the period of the Haryanka Dynasty, Rajgir was their capital and at that time known as Rajgriha (House of Royals).
+Rajgir is well-known for its connections to numerous dynasties, monasteries, and Kings.
+Rajgir served as the Haryanka Dynasty’s capital during that time period and was referred to as Rajgriha (House of Royals).

-During Mahabharata, it was called Girivraja or the dynasty of King Jarasandha who was killed by one of the Pandavas, Bhima during a wrestling match.
+It was known as Girivraja or the Jarasandha dynasty in the Mahabharata.
+King Jarasandha was slain by Bhima, one of the Pandavas, during a wrestling contest.

 Today, still the majority of people in Rajgir follow Buddhism and Jainism.
 They go and stay in caves for meditation, take hot springs, live in monasteries, etc.